Editor’s note: Updated October 2018.

 This is in contrast to:

-- Owned media: Any media you create yourself (blogs, social posts, videos, eBooks, infographics, landing pages, podcasts, etc.)
+- Owned media: Any media you create yourself as part of a marketing strategy (blogs, social posts, videos, eBooks, infographics, landing pages, podcasts, etc.)

 Many marketing strategists would have you believe that earned media is the “Holy Grail,” of content marketing.
 They’re not entirely wrong – earned media has value to any content marketing campaign, and in a sense, it’s your end goal.